knife-dev/revive-adserver-docs/plugins/database/DataObject.md

 ### Getting Started
 A DataObject is a "model" in the database.

 > DataObject schema must be defined under the database's XML manifest file in order to auto-generate the php and ini files.
-See [database's schema]() for more info.
+See [database's manifest](plugins/database/manifest) for more info.

 ##### DataObjects auto-generated files:
 - `db_schema.ini` is generated from the Database XML manifest.